 Academic Appeals/Exceptions to Policies and Procedures

 Students have the right to appeal decisions that affect them academically according to established University policies and procedures.
 Exceptions to graduate policies and procedures must be approved by the college/school dean and in some cases the Provost.
-The student may contest a ruling by submitting an appeal to the Dean of the Graduate School for final review through their college/school’s representative.
+The student may contest a ruling by submitting an appeal to the Associate Provost for final review through their college/school’s representative.

 Classification of Residency

 For the purpose of assessing registration and tuition fees, a student is classified as a “Utah” or a “Non-Utah” resident student.
 Additional information on Utah residency may be obtained from the Admissions Office.
 Residency status is determined at the time of application.
-Students who are online-only, and do not live in Utah, qualify for resident tuition.
+Students who are online-only qualify for the online-only tuition rate.

 Unless otherwise exempted by the college/school dean, depending on program requirements, graduate students may be required to enroll for at least one (1) credit during at least two (2) consecutive semesters (fall, spring, or summer) or at least two (2) consecutive summer sessions in order to remain eligible for the degree.
 Students should consult their department for more information.

-Students are considered full-time if they are registered for a minimum of nine (9) semester hours of coursework.
-Students who drop courses during a regular semester and reduce their registration below nine (9) semester hours will be regarded as part-time students.
-Graduate students in good standing may enroll in up to 15 credit hours during each semester and up to 12 credit hours during the summer session (including Maymester).
-Master of Education graduate students may enroll in up to nine (9) credit hours (6000-level courses) during each semester and up to 12 credit hours (6000-level courses during the summer session.
-Graduate students on probation are limited to nine (9) credit hours per term including summer and are prohibited from taking Maymester courses.
+Students are considered full-time if they are registered for a minimum of six (6) semester hours of coursework.
+Students who drop courses during a regular semester and reduce their registration below six (6) semester hours will be regarded as part-time students.
+Graduate students in good standing may enroll in up to 15 credit hours during each semester.
+Master of Education graduate students may enroll in up to six (6) credit hours (6000-level courses) during each semester and up to 12 credit hours (6000-level courses during the summer session.
+Graduate students on probation are limited to nine (9) credit hours per term including summer.
 Students should work with their advisor to determine an appropriate course load for their program of study.

 SUU has a plus/minus (+/-) grading system.
 At the graduate level, the grades of “A” through “C” and “P” are passing grades.
 The grades of “C+,” “C,” and “C-,” while considered passing for graduate students, may be indicative of unsatisfactory work and may not be accepted for some programs.
 Different from the undergraduate grading system, the grades of “D+,” “D,” and “D-” are not utilized.
 The grading system moves directly from “C-” to “F.” In extraordinary circumstances, the faculty may record “I” or “T,” temporary grades which will appear on the transcripts until the situation is resolved.
 No credits are earned in courses in which grades of “F,” “W,” “UW,” “I,” “T,” or “AU” are received.